Identify | Disrupt |

 Individuals subject to current law enforcement investigations, sanctions, or government watchlists.

-Persons in jurisdictions subject to comprehensive international sanctions.
+Individuals located in jurisdictions subject to comprehensive international sanctions.

 Q: Can I submit a tip anonymously?